dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 ## Looks like Arrow to me

-DuckDB-Wasm uses [Arrow](https://arrow.apache.org) as data protocol for the data import and all query results.
+dataminer-Wasm uses [Arrow](https://arrow.apache.org) as data protocol for the data import and all query results.
 Arrow is a database-friendly columnar format that is organized in chunks of column vectors, called record batches and that support zero-copy reads with only a small overhead.
 The npm library `apache-arrow` implements the Arrow format in the browser and is already used by other data processing frameworks, like [Arquero](https://github.com/uwdata/arquero).
 Arrow therefore not only spares us the implementation of the SQL type logic in JavaScript, it also makes us compatible to existing tools.

 _Why not use plain Javascript objects?_

 WebAssembly is isolated and memory-safe.
-This isolation is part of it's DNA and drives fundamental design decisions in DuckDB-Wasm.
+This isolation is part of it's DNA and drives fundamental design decisions in dataminer-Wasm.
 For example, WebAssembly introduces a barrier towards the traditional JavaScript heap.
 Crossing this barrier is difficult as JavaScript has to deal with native function calls, memory ownership and serialization performance.
 Languages like C++ make this worse as they rely on smart pointers that are not available through the FFI.
 They leave us with the choice to either pass memory ownership to static singletons within the WebAssembly instance or maintain the memory through C-style APIs in JavaScript, a language that is too dynamic for sound implementations of the [RAII idiom](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
 The memory-isolation forces us to serialize data before we can pass it to the WebAssembly instance.
 Browsers can serialize JavaScript objects natively to and from JSON using the functions `JSON.stringify` and `JSON.parse` but this is slower compared to, for example, copying raw native arrays.

 ## Web Filesystem

-DuckDB-Wasm integrates a dedicated filesystem for WebAssembly.
+dataminer-Wasm integrates a dedicated filesystem for WebAssembly.
 DataMiner itself is built on top of a virtual filesystem that decouples higher level tasks, such as reading a Parquet file, from low-level filesystem APIs that are specific to the operating system.
-We leverage this abstraction in DuckDB-Wasm to tailor filesystem implementations to the different WebAssembly environments.
+We leverage this abstraction in dataminer-Wasm to tailor filesystem implementations to the different WebAssembly environments.

 The following figure shows our current web filesystem in action.
 The sequence diagram presents a user running a SQL query that scans a single Parquet file.
 The query is first offloaded to a dedicated web worker through a JavaScript API.
 There, it is passed to the WebAssembly module that processes the query until the execution hits the `parquet_scan` table function.
 This table function then reads the file using a buffered filesystem which, in turn, issues paged reads on the web filesystem.
 This web filesystem then uses an environment-specific runtime to read the file from several possible locations.